alexeymorgunov/structbioinfo/README.md

 ---
 **5. Coevolutionary analysis**

-_AT THE START_

 To run a good coevolutionary analysis, it is best to have the software running on your own machine but some servers exist for quick and dirty analysis.
 We'll do one such analysis - don't expect the very best results!

 Go to [GREMLIN](http://gremlin.bakerlab.org/submit.php) and enter the sequence for the _S. cerevisiae_ protein.
 Keep all the parameters as default.
 Enter your email to get notified when it completes.
-Let it run, it will take a while.
-Come back to this at the very end.
+Let it run, it will take a while (or if your settings exactly match mine, you'll get the precomputed results immediately).

-_AT THE END_

 If the job hasn't finished running, view [online](http://gremlin.bakerlab.org/sub.php?id=1520023781) or download the precomputed [results](files/gremlin.zip).